HarHarLinks/matrix-webhook-receiver/README.md

 ## Post

 Now you are ready to go!
-Grab your `whid` and enter it into your app's webhook settings as the target/payload URL.
-Set content type to application/json if needed.
+Grab your `whid`-URL and enter it into your app's webhook settings as the target/payload URL.
+Set content type to `application/json` if needed.

 No secret or authorization is required unless your setup exceeds the settings mentioned above.

+You may include the following fields in the JSON to override profile settings according to the [above explanation](#profile-setup), e.g. when `defaultMsgtype` is `notice`, set `"msgtype": "text"` to send this single message as a regular text message.
+- `format`
+- `msgtype`
+- `emoji`

 ### Post Manually/Custom